In 1981, I launched an advertising agency with no clients.

 I built a roster of “A list” clients like: Florida Power and Light, Golden Bear International, First Bank of Florida and the world’s largest sports association, The PGA of America.

-For the utility company, we created educational displays describing the benefits of energy created by wind farms.
+For the utility company, we created educational displays describing the benefits of clean energy wind farms.

-We helped the bank open 14,000 checking accounts with a turtle shaped “beanie baby” give-away.
-Each branch office had boxes of turtle babies in front and behind the teller windows.
+We helped our bank client open 14,000 checking accounts with a turtle shaped “beanie baby” give-away.
+Each branch office had boxes of these irresistible, soft plush turtle baby toys in front and behind the teller windows.
 No parent left without opening a new account.

-We designed logos for golf championships–and created TV commercials that had excited students proclaiming, “I am majoring in golf!”
+We designed logos for golf championships–and created TV commercials that had college students proclaiming, “I am majoring in golf!”
 Advertising wasn’t rocket science, it was just fun.

 One day, the bank president called me in to announce he wanted a campaign to announce a new name change to reflect their growth and changed status from a county bank to a statewide bank.
 I accepted the assignment with relish, and created commercials about kids that “outgrew their nicknames”.
-The awards flowed in, but the bank had successfully positioned itself to be sold.
-New owner.
-New advertising agency.
+The awards flowed in, but I had not realized the bank’s true intent.
+They were positioning themselves to be sold.
+I was still very young and naive.
+The new out of state owner, of course, gave the account to its out of state agency.
+The management team at the bank got golden parachutes.
+I got another important lesson: clients change agencies without hesitation.

 We were lucky to keep clients for an average of six to ten years.
 Most agencies saw client changes every three.

-I learned to anticipate change–always upgrading computing power, sending staff to web site design seminars, keeping money in reserve, etc. And, it was a very good thing, because in 2006, bottom fell out of the real estate market.
+I learned to anticipate change–always upgrading computing power, sending staff to web site design seminars, keeping money in reserve, etc. And, it was a very good thing, because in 2006, the world experienced a financial crisis and the bottom fell out of the real estate market.

 In a matter of days, every developer and builder and bank in America, was not paying bills, nor planning on advertising in the foreseeable future!